 Carry a lightweight backpacking stove for quick, hot calories.
 Hot chocolate is a treat on the mountain and it helps take off the chill.
 Freeze dried meals also make a difference and preparation requires nothing more than hot water.
 Warming up from the inside out is one of the fastest ways to recover from a chill.

 Find a wind break and get under shelter when necessary.
-I like to carry an ultralight sleeping bag when I alternate between hard hiking and sedentary glassing periods during the late hunting seasons.
+I like to carry an ultralight down quilt or sleeping bag when I alternate between hard hiking and sedentary glassing periods during the late hunting seasons.
 Unzipped, the sleeping bag functions as a blanket and really makes a difference.
-A 30 degree bag that packs down small is perfect for sitting in cold on a cold mountaintop.
+A 30 degree quilt or bag that packs down small is perfect for sitting in cold on a cold mountaintop while glassing.

 Written by Zach Lazzari